ammarshahzad365/Trace-Implementation/data-acquisition/DATA_STORAGE_REPORT.md

 - **CAPEC → CWE**: `attack-pattern.external_references[source_name="cwe"]` — **1,214** such references across 615 attack-patterns (an attack-pattern typically cites several CWEs).
 This is the denser, more complete direction.

-Because both directions exist independently (not one derived from the other upstream), **do not assume symmetry** — a KG build should reconcile both sets and expect some CWE↔CAPEC pairs to appear in only one direction.
+Because both directions exist independently (not one derived from the other upstream), **the two sets are not symmetric** — some CWE↔CAPEC pairs appear in only one direction.

 ### 7.4 CAPEC ↔ MITRE ATT&CK (structured, asymmetric — CAPEC's direction is far more complete)